NationalGenomicsInfrastructure/MultiQC_NGI/README.md

 disable_ngi: False          # Disable the MultiQC_NGI hooks
 push_statusdb: False        # Enable pushing to StatusDB by default.
 ```

+## Code structure
+The new modules and templates are held in `multiqc_ngi/`.
+The code that interacts
+with statusdb is in `multiqc_ngi/multiqc_ngi.py` and the new command line options
+are defined in `multiqc_ngi/cli.py`.

+The way that all of these plugin functions work is defined in `setup.py`, in the
+`entry_points` section.

 ## Development
 If you're developing this code, you'll want to clone it locally and install